 - Quad limbs

 From this CenterPoint sniper 370 crossbow reviews, it is apparent that the bow is powerful enough to take down some of the largest game that inhabits the North American forests.
-Pricing under 400, this crossbow is one of the best crossbows for 400 dollars.
+Pricing under 300, this crossbow is one of the top-notch crossbows.

 Best Deer Hunting Crossbow For The Money: Barnett 78128 Whitetail Hunter II